 Using data storytelling dashboards improve your teams’ productivity.
 The data is automatically presented in a simple and interactive way.
 Their time is thus concentrated on tasks with high added value.

 Data storytelling dashboards ensure access to homogeneous and reliable data for all your stakeholders.
 It reduces the risk of miscommunication due to the presence of different data.

 Data storytelling dashboards allow you to focus on analyzing your results, rather than on processing your data.
 Your reports are automated.

 Data storytelling dashboards help to establish transparent communication with your stakeholders

 TOUCAN TOCO: A SINGLE APPLICATION COULD MERGE ALL THESE KPIs TOGETHER WITH DIFFERENT VISIBILITY LEVELS AND ACCESS RIGHT FOR THE USES

 Storytelling Guru Toucan Toco is the number 1 Data Visualization platform in Europe.
 Founded in 2014, Toucan Toco is a French innovative company that has helped more than one hundred listed companies to reconcile business with business intelligence.
 Thanks to its platform, Toucan Toco deploys an app to return in a sexy way business metrics coming from multi-sources data.
-It aims at democratizing the access to the information thanks to the ‘ubiquitous’ capabilities: all your data at fingertips whatever is the terminal (Smartphone, Tablet and PC).
+It aims at democratizing access to the information thanks to the ‘ubiquitous’ capabilities: all your data at fingertips whatever is the terminal (Smartphone, Tablet, and PC).
 Data complexity and data un-accessibility are no-brainers anymore.

 Our Ebook explains how Dataviz is a huge asset for commercial real estate property manager :